Edgartown approves housing changes - The Martha's Vineyard Times

 I’d like to add to your coverage of the April 9 Edgartown town meeting by drawing the attention of your readers to the fact that five changes were made to the Edgartown zoning bylaws that relate to workforce housing.
 These changes are as follows (in the order in which they appeared in the town meeting warrant):

-3. The staff housing bylaw now allows the employer to either own or rent the structure and relaxes some of the requirements when an existing structure is being converted to staff housing.
+- The staff housing bylaw now allows the employer to either own or rent the structure, and relaxes some of the requirements when an existing structure is being converted to staff housing.

-It’s often said, and it’s certainly true, that there is no single solution to the very serious housing problems here on Martha’s Vineyard, but these 5 changes will help.
+It’s often said, and it’s certainly true, that there is no single solution to the very serious housing problems here on Martha’s Vineyard, but these five changes will help.

 Thank you to the Edgartown voters who approved these changes.